matheus23/haskell-playground/README.md

 ## Lambda Calculus

-A parser / prettyprinter for the lambda calculus.
+A parser / prettyprinter / interpreter / normalizer for the lambda calculus.

 ## Propositional Logic

-A parsre / prettyprinter / tautology checker / equality checker for propositional logic.
+A parser / prettyprinter / tautology checker / equality checker for propositional logic.
 I used this project to learn about pretty printing, parsing and QuickCheck.